Battle of Tripoli Airport

 The Battle of Tripoli Airport was a major event that took place during the Second Libyan Civil War.
-It began on 13 July 2014 as part of a series of operations dubbed "Libya Dawn" or " فجر ليبيا" by a coalition of Islamist militias whom led a coup d'état operation against the House of Representatives (Libya) due to the 2014 Libyan parliamentary election and a series of operations to recapture the Airport and political institutions to wrest control over the capital of Tripoli.
-The battle ended in August 2014 with the capture of the Airport and ultimately its destruction.
+It began on 13 July 2014 as part of a series of operations, dubbed "Libya Dawn" or " فجر ليبيا", conducted by a coalition of Islamist militias who led a coup d'état operation against the House of Representatives (Libya), following the 2014 Libyan parliamentary election, to recapture the airport and political institutions to gain control of the capital Tripoli.
+The battle ended in August 2014 with the capture of the airport and ultimately its destruction.
 The battle was fought between an Islamist New General National Congress and the Zintani brigades.

 Background

 The Zintani Brigades had provided security for Tripoli International Airport since the 2011 War which overthrew Gadhafi.

 After the defeat of Islamist politicians in the 2014 Libyan parliamentary election, the Libya Revolutionaries Operations Room and Misrata Brigades were faced with a largely anti-Islamist parliament.
 Their most powerful political ally, Nouri Abusahmain, was faced with an imminent loss of power, and they were likely to lose funding from the General National Congress.
 The anti-Islamist politicians who won the 2014 elections had previously tried to disband the Libya Revolutionaries Operations Room due to its attempted coup in 2013, and were able to do so after the election results.